jmyung/gep-report/README.md

   - experienced agile method in CNCT
     - standup
     - chatops with Slack
-  - learn how to use Jira
+  - learned how to use Jira
     - 1) Create Epic
     - 2) Review with team to have understanding of requirement and acceptance criteria ...
 Assign engineer
     - 3) Create design doc